 Federal and Local FOG Prohibitions

 Like several cities in King County, Bellevue has shaped its FOG Regulations and Municipal Code around the Code for Federal Regulations (40 CFR 403.5(a) and (b)) outlined by the EPA and the King County Municipal Code (KCC 28.84.060).
-Both of these place major limits and prohibitions on waste discharge into POTWs.
+Both of these places major limits and prohibitions on waste discharge into POTWs.

 Bellevue Municipal Code states all restaurants, cafés, and any other FOG producing establishment are required to have appropriate pretreatment devices installed, including grease traps (BCC 24.04.213).
-The type of grease trap required for facility is dependent on the volume of FOG it produces.
+The type of grease trap required for a facility is dependent on the volume of FOG it produces.
 According to Bellevue Utilities:

-- High volume facilities such as full-menu restaurants, hotels, and school kitchens are required to have higher-capacity grease traps such as a Gravity Grease Interceptor (GGI).
+- High-volume facilities such as full-menu restaurants, hotels, and school kitchens are required to have higher-capacity grease traps such as a Gravity Grease Interceptor (GGI).

-- Low volume facilities such as fast-food or take out restaurants are only required to have a lower capacity grease trap, such as a Hydromechanical Grease Interceptor (HGI).
+- Low volume facilities such as fast-food or take-out restaurants are only required to have a lower capacity grease trap, such as a Hydromechanical Grease Interceptor (HGI).

 - Medium volume facilities grease trap requirements vary depending on facility size.